|

 Autocar, week ending 16 October 1976 The article features car SHP292N.
 This was a 1974 car, property of Jaguar Inc, and in their books described as Royal Household Demonstrator.
 The same car (with the same remarks) was used for an extensive Dutch language magazine article. |

-Autocar, February 21, 1981 (left) Motor, week ending February 21, 1981 (right) These two articles appeared after Daimler distributed a Press Release, in which the introduction of a "Group Assembly Technique" was described.
-Press photos C345 and DA1286 that came with it can be seen in more detail on our "Press photographs" page. |
+Autocar, February 21, 1981 (left) Motor, week ending February 21, 1981 (middle) Funeral Director, September 1982 (right) These articles appeared after Daimler distributed a Press Release, in which the introduction of a "Group Assembly Technique" was described.
+The press release text itself, and photos C345 and DA1286 that came with it, can be seen on our "Press photographs" page. |

 |